Obarun/66/doc/66-parser.md

 - **-f** : force.
 Owerwrite an existing parsing result at *destination*.

-- **-c** : only appends new `key=value` pairs to the environment configuration file from [frontend](frontend.html) file.

-- **-m** : appends new `key=value` and merges existing one to the environment configuration file from [frontend](frontend.html) file.

-- **-C** : overwrite it environment configuration file from [frontend](frontend.html) file.
+- **-I** : do not imports modified configuration files from the previous version used.
+Refer to [Service configuration file](service-configuration-file.html) for further information.

 ## Notes

 *66-parser* will not try to read and parse any services declared under the `@contents`, `@depends`, `@optsdepends` or `@extdepends` key of the given [frontend](frontend.html) file even for a service `module` type.
 This tool is mainly intended for debugging purposes and to see the result of a parsing process before actually enabling the service on the system.
 The tool uses the exact same parser as [66‑enable](66-enable.html) which by default writes the configuration file to `%%service_admconf%%/service_name`.
 As a consequence any corresponding existing file will be overwritten.
 To avoid this, it writes the configuration file to the *destination/env/* directory and adjust the resulting *run/finish* file to match the configuration file path.